Abhishek-Birada/javascript/README.md

     console.log( print(1,2,3)) // it returns an array [1,2,3] here num becomes an array

     Scope :
-    let variables are block scope.
+    let and  const variables are block scope.
 That means variables are only available inside a block not outside the block. var variables are global scope.
 That means variables are available throughout the code